Deep Diversity-Enhanced Feature Representation of Hyperspectral Images: Introduction

-Unlike existing works, we approach this fundamental problem from the perspective of enhancing feature diversity that has demonstrated the importance to the performance of downstream applications \cite{zhang2018diverse,yang2022diversity}.
-Specifically, starting from 3D convolution, the intuitive choice for modeling HS images, we theoretically quantify the diversity of features with the rank of the 2-D matrix.
-This allows us to reframe the problem of learning diverse spatio-spectral representations as the task of increasing the upper bound of the rank of the matrix formed by the convolution kernels.
+Our study diverges from the extant literature by placing a spotlight on this aspect of feature diversity, which has been shown crucial for performance in HS applications \cite{zhang2018diverse,yang2022diversity}.
+The rationale for this focus stems from the realization that a diverse feature representation is instrumental in encapsulating the full breadth of information present in rich HS imagery.
+Learning a varied and independent set of features enables capturing subtle yet decisive spectral-spatial distinctions within the data.
+This capacity is paramount for HS image analysis, where nuanced differences, though finely grained, often carry critical domain-specific significance.
+In light of this motivation, by starting with 3D convolution and delving into the theoretical aspects of feature representation, we quantify feature diversity using the rank of the 2D matrix formed by convolutional kernels.
+This novel perspective reframes the problem of learning diverse spatio-spectral representations as the task of increasing the upper bound of this rank.

 To achieve this, we ingeniously modify the network topology, resulting in our rank-enhanced spatial-spectral symmetrical convolution set (ReS$^3$-ConvSet).
 ReS$^3$-ConvSet enables the learning of diverse spatial-spectral features while also reducing the number of network parameters.
 Additionally, we propose a novel diversity-aware regularization (DA-Reg) term, which directly optimizes the distribution of the singular values of the 2-D matrix formed by features to promote diversity.
 Finally, based on the proposed ReS$^3$-ConvSet and DA-Reg, we construct three learning-based frameworks for HS image denoising, spatial super-resolution, and classification to demonstrate their significance.
 Extensive experiments on commonly used HS image benchmark datasets demonstrate the significant superiority of the proposed methods over state-of-the-art ones.

-In summary, the main contributions of this paper are three-fold: \begin{itemize}
+In summary, the main contributions of this paper are four-fold: \begin{itemize}